-Hibernation is called brumation in reptiles, as they don’t sleep throughout this long rest.
+Hibernation is called brumation in reptiles because they don’t sleep throughout this long rest.
 Instead, a brumating tortoise may wake up at intervals to drink or change position.

 Brumation is a cold-weather adaption that allows them to endure low temperatures and reserve energy, but not all tortoises brumate.

-If your tortoise species brumates, replicating this process will enable them to experience a more natural metabolic cycle.
+If a tortoise species brumates, replicating this process enables them to experience a more natural metabolic cycle.
 The tortoise will grow at a balanced rate and benefit from a more robust immune system.

 Never hibernate sick and underweight tortoises because they’re unlikely to survive.